 Renovations will get underway when funding is available; no planned improvements will require displacing residents from their homes.

-As of December 2020, construction at Antoine Court Apartments is on schedule, with utilities installed and work progressing on the second and third floors of the three-story structure.
-Located on Division Avenue between Antoine Street SW and Delaware Street SW, Antoine Court will feature fifty 690-square-foot one-bedroom apartments, including five barrier-free units; all units will meet accessibility standards and be designed so that they can be converted to barrier free as needed.
+As of May 2021, construction at Antoine Court Apartments is on schedule, with utilities installed, finish work underway on the first floor and installation of ceilings, windows and doors progressing on the upper floors.
+Located on Division Avenue between Antoine Street SW and Delaware Street SW, the three-story structure will feature fifty 690-square-foot one-bedroom apartments, including five barrier-free units; all units will meet accessibility standards and be designed so that they can be converted to barrier free as needed.
 The building will also offer a 1,153-square-foot community room.